elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 :ok
 ```

-We can stop our `:kv` application as well as the `:logger` application, which is stared by default with Elixir:
+We can stop our `:kv` application as well as the `:logger` application, which is started by default with Elixir:

 ```elixir
 iex> Application.stop(:kv)